Byron/gitoxide/cargo-features.md

 ### git-transport

+#### Blocking clients

+Using any of the feature toggles here will set the entire codebase to be synchronous and blocking.
+This has the advantage that less dependencies are compiled into a smaller binary.

 * **http-client-curl**
     * Adds support for the http and https transports using the Rust bindings for `libcurl`

+#### Blocking clients

+* **async-http-client-surf**
+    ** TBD

 ### Serialization Support